diel-project/diel-project.github.io/docs/updates.markdown

 # News

+* The [preprint](https://www.biorxiv.org/content/10.1101/2023.06.21.545898v1) of our model-based hypothesis framework to define and estimate the diel niche using our bespoke R package ([Diel.Niche]((https://github.com/diel-project/Diel-Niche-Modeling)) is now available on Biorxiv.

+* Our Diel.Niche R package is now live: [https://github.com/diel-project/Diel-Niche-Modeling](https://github.com/diel-project/Diel-Niche-Modeling)

 * The di(el)ves have processed 8.6 MILLION records spanning 39 countries and almost 20k sites.
 We have frozen our data, wrapping up our data checks, and starting our analyses in Sep/Oct 2022.
 The fun begins!

-* We ended the summer of 2022 with over 7 million records from more than 35 countries and a tally of 6.4 BILLION camera trap nights across sites.
+* We ended the summer of 2022 with over 7 million records from more than 35 countries and a tally of ten thousand years equivalent of camera trap nights across sites.
 We are wrapping up preliminary processing and transitioning to analysis in September 2022.

 * We have over 3 million records from more than 8000 sites spanning 20 countries (and counting) as of June 2022.
 The data is continuing to roll in!